Retinal detachment in Dogs

 Basics and possible causes

-The retina is a light-sensitive layer of tissue in the eye that converts light into nerve impulses and sends them to the brain via the optic nerve.
+The retina is a light-sensitive tissue layer in the eye that converts light into nerve impulses and sends them to the brain via the optic nerve.
 A detachment of this layer means that this process is disrupted, leading to significant vision problems.

 Retinal detachment can be triggered by various factors.
 These include trauma, genetic predisposition, systemic diseases such as high blood pressure or diabetes, inflammatory diseases, or tumors in the eye.
 In some cases, the detachment can also be idiopathic, meaning the cause is unknown.

-In dogs, retinal detachments are more common in certain breeds that are genetically predisposed, such as Collies, Shelties, and other breeds with a known risk of eye problems.
+In dogs, retinal detachments occur more frequently in certain breeds that are genetically predisposed, such as Collies, Shelties, and other breeds with a known risk for eye problems.
 The dog’s age and general health also play a role in susceptibility to this disease.

 Typical accompanying symptoms

-• Sudden blindness: A dog that suddenly runs into furniture or has difficulty finding familiar places may be suffering from retinal detachment.
+• Sudden blindness: A dog that suddenly bumps into furniture or has difficulty finding familiar places could be suffering from retinal detachment.

 • Behavioral changes: Dogs with vision problems often show Behavioral changes such as increased Anxiety or Aggressiveness because they feel insecure without their full vision.